 It's true that Ubuntu MATE is great for converts from Windows or OSX, because you can easily customize it to look and behave similar to the way either of those operating systems work.
 Not only that, but Ubuntu MATE is an excellent choice for any kind of computer user, from casual home user to professional developer, because of its functionally thought-out design.
 It's also capable enough for experienced users because, like almost all Linux distributions (i.e. flavors of Linux), Ubuntu MATE has the power and capabilities of every Linux baked-in.

 Not everyone is comfortable with switching without some help.
 I've previously written about being asked by the originator of Ubuntu MATE to help with the Welcome application, and about my follow-up providing documented help to assist with discoverability once you have Ubuntu MATE installed, but that all assumed you have discovered Linux and Ubuntu MATE, and that you have figured out how to download and install it.
 With that in mind, I wrote the book "Ubuntu MATE: Upgrading from Windows or OSX" to help before all of that.
 Whether you are new to Linux, upgrading from to Linux, or just thinking about moving to Linux, this book provides you with practical, day-to-day advice on how you can obtain, install, and use the Ubuntu MATE distribution of Linux and its applications.
+We think it's the best book for learning about Ubuntu MATE and to get started on using it to get things done!

 This book provides a detailed discussion of Ubuntu MATE and its major applications.
 It's written for users switching from other operating systems to Ubuntu MATE.
 That doesn't mean that it's ONLY for users switching from other operating systems.
 It's also meant as a reference for everyone using Ubuntu MATE.
 However, if you are upgrading from Windows, OSX, or something else, you'll find that the suggestions we make for personalizing Ubuntu MATE will help you feel right at home with your new software for your computer.